d-zucho/obsidian_the_grind/010 - Programming/012 - JavaScript/Types.md

 ## Primitive Values

-- **immutable** - in the way that a primitive itself cannot be modified, but new primitives can be created, and those values are assigned to variables
+- **Immutable** - in the way that a primitive itself cannot be modified, but new primitives can be created, and those values are assigned to variables # js/primitive-values
 - They are **read only**.
 	- For example:
 		- if we try to access a string with bracket notation, we can read out the letter at the index, however, we can NOT change that letter.